 Join our global force of military school counselors!

-Leidos is looking for a School Counselor to support Naval Air Station Joint Reserve Base near New Orleans, Louisiana.
+Leidos is looking for a School Counselor (9 months) to support Mountain Home AFB in Idaho.

 A career of purpose—serving our nation’s military children and families—is open for you, an empathetic, supportive, and motivational licensed therapist who can proactively help military children overcome common challenges such as a deployment of a parent, frequent relocation, and emotional management.